Sky UK: Sky+

+Launched in 2001, Sky+ was the Britain's first personal video recorder (PVR) service along with its dedicated Sky+ Digibox with a hard disk.
 Sky initially charged an additional subscription fee for using a Sky+ PVR with their service; waiving the charge for subscribers whose package included two or more premium channels.
 This changed as of 1 July 2007, and now customers that subscribe to any Sky package have Sky+ included at no extra charge.
 Customers that do not subscribe to Sky's channels can still pay a monthly fee to enable Sky+ functions.
 In September 2007, Sky launched a new TV advertising campaign targeting Sky+ at women.
 As of 31 March 2008, Sky had 3,393,000 Sky+ users.

 In January 2010 Sky discontinued the Sky+ Box, limited the standard Sky Box to Multiroom upgrade only and started to issue the Sky+ HD Box as standard, thus giving all new subscribers the functions of Sky+.
 In February 2011 Sky discontinued the non-HD variant of its Multiroom box, offering a smaller version of the SkyHD box without Sky+ functionality.